-The Carnivores and Communities program was initiated by Waterton Biosphere Reserve (WBR) in 2009 in response to increasing conflicts between large carnivores and people in southwestern Alberta.
-In this unique corner of Alberta, farmers and ranchers share the landscape with several large carnivore species – including wolves, cougars, black bears, and grizzly bears.
-Rural communities are experiencing high rates of conflicts with large carnivores, often related to livestock, grain, and other animal feed.
-While all four large carnivore species may be involved in conflicts, the majority of conflicts in this region are attributed to wolves and grizzly bears.
+Waterton Biosphere Reserve’s Carnivores and Communities Program (CACP) was initiated in 2009 in response to increasing conflicts between large carnivores and people in southwestern Alberta.
+In this unique corner of the province, farmers and ranchers share the landscape with several large carnivore species including wolves, cougars, black bears, and grizzly bears.
+Rural communities are experiencing high rates of conflicts with large carnivores, often related to agricultural attractants such as livestock, grain, and other animal feed.
+While all four large carnivore species are involved in conflicts, the majority of conflicts in this region are attributed to wolves and grizzly bears.

-When conflicts occur between humans and large carnivores, the impacts on landowners are diverse and can include depredation on livestock or pets, consumption and spoilage of grain, silage and field crops, damage to beehives, grain bins and farm buildings, and concern for the safety of family and neighbours.
-These conflicts not only create increased safety risks and financial costs for people, but they also impact large carnivore populations, as animals involved in conflict may be relocated or killed.
+Southwestern Alberta residents have expressed concern about growing carnivore populations, the increasing frequency of conflicts with large carnivores, and the impacts of large carnivores on local livelihoods and community safety (Carnivores and Communities Survey – Miistakis 2009).
+When conflicts occur between humans and large carnivores, the impacts on landowners are diverse and can include depredation of livestock or pets; consumption and spoilage of grain, silage and field crops; damage to beehives, grain bins and farm buildings; and concern for the safety of family and neighbours.
+These conflicts not only create increased safety risks and financial costs for people, but they also impact large carnivore populations because animals involved in conflict may be relocated or killed.

 Annual reports for the AESRD/AEP grants can be found here.

 Restricting access to attractants can significantly reduce carnivore-human conflicts.
 In southwestern Alberta, the primary agricultural attractants include dead livestock (deadstock), granaries, bee yards, livestock, and calving areas.
-In order to decrease conflicts with large carnivores, the Carnivores and Communities program provides support to activities designed to remove or reduce carnivore attractants.
-Current attractant management projects are outlined below including removing dead livestock from the landscape, making grain and feed storage facilities more secure, and installing electric fencing to keep carnivores away from other attractants.
+To help decrease conflicts with large carnivores, WBR’s Carnivores and Communities Program (CACP) provides support to activities designed to remove or reduce carnivore attractants.
+Current attractant management projects outlined below include removing dead livestock from the landscape, making grain and feed storage facilities more secure, and installing electric fencing to prevent carnivores from accessing attractants.

-The Carnivores and Communities program has also produced three technical guides designed to support landowner efforts to reduce conflicts with large carnivores.
+The CACP has also produced three technical guides designed to support landowner efforts to reduce conflicts with large carnivores.
 These guides are available in PDF format (see below) or by contacting WBR.

 Deadstock Removal Program:

 On-farm or “land” disposal of livestock carcasses has increased since the discovery of bovine spongiform encephalopathy (BSE) in Alberta cattle in 2003.
 Prior to the discovery of BSE, rendering companies removed deadstock from farms and ranches free of charge as the carcasses held commercial value to the rendering company.
 Post-BSE changes to regulations now require separate disposal of specified risk material (SRM), tissues that are capable of transmitting BSE.
 This has decreased the profitability for carcass rendering companies and livestock producers are now charged for carcass removal.
 These charges are often prohibitive to producers, which has resulted in an increase in land disposal of deadstock.
-The use of on-farm carcass dumps or “bone-yards”, particularly during the spring calving season, can create an attractant to bears, cougars, and wolves.
+Although the use of on-farm carcass dumps or “bone-yards” is a legal disposal option under the Alberta Animal Health Act, deadstock can be an attractant to bears, cougars, and wolves – particularly during the spring calving season.

-To eliminate this attractant, the WBR Deadstock Removal Program has been designed to completely remove the livestock carcasses from the landscape.
-Building on the efforts of local landowner groups, the program has now grown to include free deadstock pickup for producers on over 500000 hectares (1.2 million acres) in the municipalities of Cardston, Pincher Creek, Ranchland, and Willow Creek.
-The deadstock program is different in each of the four municipalities, but funds from Carnivores and Communities program supporters are used to ensure that there is no cost to producers for deadstock pickup within the large carnivore area.
-The municipalities help with administration of the program and the dispersal of funds.
+To eliminate this attractant, the WBR’s Deadstock Removal Program was designed to completely remove the livestock carcasses from the landscape.
+Building on the efforts of local landowner groups, the program has grown to include free deadstock pickup for producers on over 550,000 hectares (1.36 million acres) in the municipalities of Cardston, Pincher Creek, Ranchland, and Willow Creek.
+Since the program began in 2009, approximately 4,900 carcasses have been removed from the landscape (2019).

 Registered landowners place deadstock in the bins (in accordance with Canadian Food Inspection Agency (CFIA) procedures) and the bins are emptied by a rendering company as required.
 The rendering company also does on-farm pickup of large animals.